bashird56/wigle_bulk_locator/README.md

 # wigle_bulk_locator
-python script to extract wigle data in mass
+python script to extract wigle data in bulk

 Tracking the Suspect’s Precise Location Using Wigle.net in bulk